H7O/Com.H.Data.Common/Net9/nuget.md

 string conStr = @"your connection string goes here";
 DbConnection dc = new SqlConnection(conStr);
-// ^ note the use of DbConnection instead of SqlConnection.
-The extension methods
-// are defined on DbConnection

 var queryParams = new { name = "Jane" };
 // ^ queryParams could be an anonymous object (similar to the example above)